Wake up! Healthy relationships are not boring, that’s called peace – Reasons why healthy Love feels weird

 • Warm fuzzy emotions in each other’s presence; these emotions are “trance”-like and are prone to being the decision-makers (replacing logic and intuition)

-• Bonded by [similar] experiences, “wounds”, or trauma
+• Bonds through by similar, shared experiences, “wounds”, or trauma leads to attraction

-• High intensity of superficial “connectedness”; Love-bombing; mostly short-lived and surface-level
+• High intensity of superficial affection and attention (Love-bombing)

 That’s not to say chemistry isn’t important, but in unhealthy relationships, chemistry is often placed on a pedestal over compatibility.
-Incompatibility is also often overlooked where intense chemistry is compensated.
-In a [healthy] relationship that is considered boring, if the chemistry exists…it just isn’t running the show, it’s simply part of it.
+Incompatibility is also often compensated where intense chemistry overrules.
+In a healthy relationship that is considered boring, if the chemistry exists…it just isn’t running the show, it’s simply part of it.

 The Breakup Workbook Journal